technofocus-pte/extnddatainsghtscopltpwrbiprv/Labs/Lab 12 - Work with chat-magics and Data Engineering chat panel in Microsoft Fabric notebooks.md

 # Work with chat-magics and Data Engineering chat panel in Microsoft Fabric notebooks

+**Objective** - In this Lab, You will learn about Data Engineering module in Microsoft Fabric.
+You will learn about how to work  with chat-magics and Data Engineering chat panel in Microsoft Fabric notebooks

 ## Task 1 - Create a new Fabric Workspace

 1. Switch back to Fabric Home page -